-If you’d like to host a seminar with Grisha (mostly instructor’s courses) or Joey (who does most of the 2-day seminars), your first step is to find a seminar topic that interests you.
+If you’d like to host a seminar with Grisha (mostly instructor’s courses), Carly (1-2 day seminars), or Joey (1-2 day seminars), your first step is to find a seminar topic that interests you.
 Click on the list below to read the titles of available seminars.
 Contact Grisha for availability and pricing info for seminars in your area and to get started on picking dates, etc..
 To help make the decision whether to host, you should check on prices for venues, sound equipment, etc. Seminar locations should ideally be close to an airport so that more people can attend.

 - Behavior Adjustment Training (BAT) for Dog Reactivity (2 days, 1 day, or 3 hours)